Yaman-Katalan/Reading-Notes/README.md

 # Reading Notes

 Greetings, I'm Mohamed Yaman Katalan, and I'm currently on the path to becoming a Full-Stack web developer.
-I've chosen Python as my primary language for web development due to its enjoyable nature and versatility.
+I've chosen Python for web development due to its enjoyable nature and versatility.

 ## Contact Information
 - Email: yamankatalan@gmail.com